SimonOuellette35/OODGenARC-AGI/README.md

 ### Initial setup
 1. Clone the following repo: https://github.com/ironbar/arc24
+2. Generate the train/val/test split for the OOD tasks in the following way: go to OODGenARC-AGI repo folder, and do python prep_fine-tuning.py ood_TTT_data1.json
+3. Repeat the above for the 7 other task files: ood_TTT_data2/3/4/5/6/7.json.
-2. Move the OOD_TTT_data*.json files to the arc24/scripts folder
+4. Move the OOD_TTT_data*.json files to the arc24/scripts folder
-3. From OODGenARC-AGI repo, run: python generate_TTT_data.py (to generate fine-tuning data for the TTFT model)
+5. From OODGenARC-AGI repo, run: python generate_TTT_data.py (to generate fine-tuning data for the TTFT model)
-4. Move the generated training_TTT.json and validation_TTT.json files over to arc24/scripts
+6. Move the generated training_TTT.json and validation_TTT.json files over to arc24/scripts
-5. Under arc24/ run pip install -r requirements.txt
+7. Under arc24/ run pip install -r requirements.txt
-6. Some issues I faced:
+8. Some issues I faced:

    a) had to install: pip install torch==2.5.0 transformers==4.52.1